csturja13/Diamond-Dash/README.md

 # Diamond-Dash
 Catch the diamond with the plate

-**you would need "OpenGL library" to run the .py file you can download and install "OpenGL library" via VSCode terminal commands
+**you would need "OpenGL library" to run the .py file. you can download and install "OpenGL library" via VSCode terminal commands.

  Game rules-->
 --> left & right arrow keys to move the plate